Alluxio/alluxio/docs/en/Configuring-Alluxio-with-GCS.md

 the bucket, or using an existing one.
 For the purposes of this guide, the GCS bucket name is called `GCS_BUCKET`, and the directory in that bucket is called `GCS_DIRECTORY`.

-If you are new to GCS, please read its [documentation](https://cloud.google.com/storage/docs/overview).
+For more information on GCS, please read its [documentation](https://cloud.google.com/storage/docs/overview).

 ## Configuring Alluxio